 After a quick tour of the building, we found ourselves back at the corner bar.
 We started the tasting with an Espadin from each of the four Vago producers.
 While tasting them, Dylan walked us through the intricacies of the different distillation techniques used by each distiller: Aquilino and Joel Barriga both distill in copper; Tio Rey distills in clay pots; and Emigdio distills in a copper refrescadora.
 Each technique gives the mezcal it’s own unique character.

-We continued the tasting as Dylan guided us through some very rare and obscure Vago releases, including many that were only available regionally, like the Colorado-only Madrecuixe-Tobala from Emigdio that was rested in clay for three months, the Texas-only Mexicano-Tobala from Aquilino that was rested in glass for one year, and the infamous Curry-30 batch that was only released to the Bay Area a few years ago.
+We continued the tasting as Dylan guided us through some very rare and obscure Vago releases, including many that were only available regionally, like the Colorado-only Madrecuixe-Tobala from Emigdio that was rested in clay for three months, the Texas-only Mexicano-Tobala from Aquilino that was rested in glass for one year, and the renowned Curry-30 batch that was only released to the Bay Area a few years ago.

 In total, we tasted around 20 mezcals with Dylan as he gave us an invaluable glimpse into the lives of the Vago mezcaleros.
 One of things that stuck with me through the conversation was how different each mezcalero was from the others.
 Prior to Vago, Aquilino sold most of his mezcal locally (and cut his mezcal with water, not Agua de Colas as he does now), Emigdio produced for Mezcaloteca, Tio Rey sold locally, and Joel Barriga, who still only produces mezcal part time, focuses mostly on his main business: cattle ranching.